Assessments & advice

 In addressing the school environment, the report may include strategies for teachers to improve a child’s classroom participation and learning, while for the home environment we offer various techniques to maximize independence and manage daily challenges.

-All parents will receive options two and three as part of their assessment package, while many children will require one-to-one sessions for additional support.
+Where appropriate parents will receive options two and three as part of their assessment package, while many children will require one-to-one sessions for additional support.

 We often work with children and families that, for a variety of reasons, move to us from other practices or therapists.
 In these circumstances we will ensure as seamless a transition as possible, with recent assessments and treatment plans either maintained or reviewed as necessary.

 We work with parents, guardians and school staff to provide you with the knowledge and tools you need to support your child in their development.

 Our short training packages can therefore cover a range of topics, from sensory programmes to moving & handling, handwriting techniques and behavioural strategies.

 There are many component skills underlying handwriting, and a deficiency in any one of them can significantly impede a child's progress.